auyer/rcpassos.me/posts/ebpf/index.md

 # Conclusion

+This article explored the two facets of the Linux BPF technology.
+Starting from User-space, and digging the APIs down to the Linux Kernel was the process I went through to understand how it works.
+I hope it helps others with similar goals, and makes this path easier.

+There is much more to explore from here.
+The Kernel code is vast, and the BPF technology is still evolving.
+The technologies that were used here to complement BPF are also worth exploring.

 # References

 - [1] A. S. Tanenbaum and H. J. Bos, Modern Operating Systems, 4th Edition.
 Pearson Higher Education, 2015.